maddoxyuan1202/LinearProgram_Solver/README.md

 ## Highlighted features

 * Two different sources: javescript-lp-solver and GLPK
-* Develop frontend webpages by bootstrap4, html, css, containing ellipse, tab and IO user interfaces
+* Develop frontend webpages by bootstrap4, html, css, containing collapse, tab and IO user interfaces
 * Relying on Javscript-LP-sovler to generate solution, using Express library to send HTTP Get request from frontend to backend, by parsing input into a JSON
 * Generate dynamic input for LP-solver webpage, which enables users to choose up to 4 variables for a linear program
 * Wrapped GLPK, a GNU based library, into Node.js backend, and use Express library to send HTTP Post request via async function